corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/checkpoint-tooling.md

 2. Run the `checkpoints dump` command.
 3. Open the `logs` directory of the node.
 There will be a `.zip` file named `checkpoint_dump-<date-and-time.zip`.

 Inside the `.zip` checkpoint dump file there will be a `.json` file for each flow that was running when the checkpoint dump happened.
 Each `.json`  file follows the naming format `<flow name>-<flow id>.json`.
-Each `.json` flow file contains the checkpoints of

 The most important fields in the output are: